JuubiSnake/mars-rover/README.md

 ```shell
 $ go run ./cmd/mars-rover/main.go
 ```
+Note that within one of these examples you can still output the resting positions of the robots that have successfully navigated the surface prior to one who fails with an error.

+_It is up to you_ to decide how to handle these events; the error is still thrown in _all_ cases a failure takes place, so ensure you use it.

 ## Tests

 This package comes a fleet of tests designed to ensure that simulator works with as much confidence as possible.